Featured Video: Small Batch Pastry Cream – 3 Flavors

 - Pour the mixture back into the saucepan you used to warm the milk and cook over low heat until whisking constantly (DO NOT leave as it could curdle easily).
-Keep whisking constantly for 20 minutes or until the pastry cream becomes thick but NOT lumpy.
+Keep whisking constantly for 15-20 minutes or until the pastry cream becomes thick but NOT lumpy.
 Normally, it starts to thicken at 5 minutes time, when this happens, continue stirring it.
 You still want it smooth and a little bit runny.
 It will get thicker as it cools.
 You have over cooked it if you noticed it lifting away from the side or pushing away from the bottom of the pan when you scrape it.
 Remove from heat and stir in vanilla extract or caramel syrup or melted chocolate (depending on the flavour that you are using).

 - If you are cooking in medium heat, this will cook around 3 – 4 minutes.
 But be very careful if you decide to do this as it could get lumpy easily when you fail to pay close attention to the consistency.
 This is way it is important to keep on stirring it to avoid lumps.
 Egg yolks could curdle when cooked in too much heat.

 - Add in butter and mix until fully melted.

 - Scrape the Mousseline Cream into a bowl.
 Cool to room temperature then cover with cling wrap refrigerate until firm (can be made up to 3 days ahead).
 Whisk or stir before using to get rid of any lumps that may have formed.